For more information on Interest-based Advertising and your choices regarding it click here.

 - We may partner with ad networks and other ad serving providers (“Advertising Providers”) that serve ads on behalf of us and others on non-affiliated platforms.
 Some of those ads may be personalized, meaning that they are intended to be relevant to you based on information Advertising Providers collect about your use of the Platforms and other sites or apps over time, including information about relationships among different browsers and devices.

-Advertising Providers may use data collected in connection with our advertising campaigns for the following purposes:
+Advertising Providers may use data collected in connection with our advertising campaigns for

 - For measurement and insight reporting (to produce and provide us with reports measuring the impact and performance of our advertising campaigns).